worldline/ProSA/prosa_book/src/ch02-01-tvf.md

 ## Implement your own TVF

-If you have your own internal format (as we do at Worldline), you can implement the TVF trait on your own and expose your TVF struct:
+If you have your own internal format, you can implement the TVF trait on your own and expose your TVF struct:
 ```rust,noplayground
 impl Tvf for MyOwnTvf {
     // All trait method must be implement here